tienpv222/svelte-hash-router/README.md

 ```

 ## The `routes` store
 After the first schema setup, `routes` becomes readonly.
-The following __*non-enumarable*__ properties are added:
+The following reserved properties are added:

 - `$$pathname` the exact path as in schema define
 - `$$href` full path including `#` at the beginning
 - `$$stringify` generate string from params.
 Check out [url-pattern stringify](https://github.com/snd/url-pattern#stringify-patterns)
 - `$$pattern` url-pattern object

-They will override any custom data with the same names.

-Example of use:
+Since they are __*non-enumarable*__, you can easily loop for just nested routes when needed.
 ```svelte
 <script>
 import { routes, active } from 'svelte-hash-router'